Hello friends,

 6. Adriana De Matos’ Scottish Wildlife Enamel Mug (£16): Adriana is another talented Edinburgh-based artist, I'm particularly fond of her wildlife series!

-11. Hidden Scotland Magazine and/or Calendar (£15/£20): Hidden Scotland produces a beautiful biannual magazine showcasing the best that Scotland has to offer.
-They also offer a gift-wrapping feature so you can send one of their magazines straight to a friend.
+9. Hidden Scotland Magazine (£15): Hidden Scotland produces beautiful biannual magazines showcasing the best that Scotland has to offer.

-12. Pockets of Pretty: An Instagrammer's Edinburgh (£20): Sneaking in my book as the last entry.
-Pockets of Pretty is a labour of love and was a learning curve for me.
-The book is filled with various neighbourhood guides, coffee shop recommendations, day trip ideas and more!
+10. Pockets of Pretty: An Instagrammer's Edinburgh (£20): Sneaking in my book as the last entry.
+Pockets of Pretty is a labour of love and is filled with various neighbourhood guides, coffee shop recommendations, day trip ideas and more!

 ReplyDelete